 Making it Easier for You

 Of course, the easiest way to avoid parking tickets is by avoiding driving during your stay on Anna Maria Island!
 A free trolley stops at the major public beaches getting you where you want to be easily and quickly.
 Another free option, the Monkey Bus, is a colorfully painted vehicle that runs from noon to 3 AM every day of the week; all you have to do is call 941-565-6542 and you will receive door-to-door transport!
 Their slogan is “Rides for Tips” so we suggest keeping some cash on hand, should you choose this mode of transportation!
 And whether you choose the free shuttles or prefer driving your own car, coming home every evening to the peace and comfort found in our island sanctuaries promises to be the best part of your day!
-Reserve your favorite today!
+Contact us and reserve your favorite today!